Nielae/CI-CD-Project/README.md

 ```

-Now create ypur jenkins folder outside of the terraform folder.
+Now create your jenkins folder outside of the terraform folder.

 Mkdir Jenkins
 cd Jenkins